algorandfoundation/TEALScript/pages/storage.md

-# Storage

-## Accessing State

 For each storage type (local, global, and box) there are two classes that can be used to interact with application state: `Reference` and `Map`. `Reference` indicates the given property only accesses one specific key-value pair and `Map` indicates any number of keys can be accessed through the property provided they align with the key's expected type.

 To access state, first, a property must be defined with the instantiation of the respective storage class.
 The storage classes are generic types and use types arguments to define the types for the values and/or keys.
-Once the property is defined, `.get` and `.put` can be called on the property to read/write state.
+Once the property is defined, `.get` and `.put` can be called on the property to read/write state. `.exists` can be used to determine if the key exists and `.delete` can be used to delete the state.

+For `Map` storage properties, the first argument to every method must always be the key.

 ## Example